Health Care Reform

 1. Insurance companies will be prohibited from canceling coverage except in cases of fraud.

-2. Lifetime benefit limits will be abolished.
+2. Lifetime benefit limits have been abolished.

 • Dependent does not have to be a student and can even be married.